 The often underappreciated annoyance of bloating, belching and feeling mildly like an overinflated balloon is also a common side effect of having a few too many beers.
 We've all been there, and felt terrible for it.

-That's why we decided to team up with leading food scientist Dr Stuart Farrimond, to produce a first-of-its-kind study that finally reveals the gassiest beers of all.
+That's why we decided to team up with leading food scientist Dr Stuart Farrimond, to produce a first-of-its-kind study that finally reveals the most gassy and least gassy beers on the market.
 Did you know, for example, that there's an average of 2.1 pints of carbon dioxide (CO2) in a pint of beer?

 Let vouchercloud guide you through Dr Farrimond's findings, and show you the gassiest beers to avoid this weekend, how much pressure is in a beer can and the consumer perceptions of fizzy beers.